 I know you’ve been crammed on a bus coming back from the theme parks with 80 other tired guests, and have had to stand shoulder-to-shoulder until reaching your hotel.
 That cannot happen if Disney wants to put guest safety first.

-There will have to be some big changes in order to keep them running with new guidelines for Disney World transportations like the Monorail, Buses, and the Disney Skyliner.
+There have been some big changes in order to keep them running with new guidelines for Disney World transportations like the Monorail, Buses, and the Disney Skyliner.

 Just like in restaurants and on rides, expect to find some seats blocked off, forcing guests to keep distant.
-We’ll have to see how this affects the already slow Disney World transportation systems.
+On the Disney Skyliner, only one traveling party is allowed per gondola car.
+On the monorail, each car has partitions installed separating the groups in each car.

 Event Cancelation or Date Changes